shirren/bifrost/README.md

 **We hope to introduce custom lambda functions in the future to support custom actions when a worker dies**

-#Is it any good?
+# Is it any good?

+Yes.

-We are currently [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) this product in our production environment.
-We will no doubt find issues and rectify this over time.
+We have been [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) this product in our production environment for a few months.
+We have rectified issues which we have found.
+If you do find an issue please raise open an issue.

-#Contributing
+# Contributing

 We'd love to have you involved.
 Please read our [contributing guide]() for information on how to get stuck in.